ED-NY/HackCube-Making-simple/README.md

 It can interfere with 4338 *315 signals, record, listen, replay, and analyze the scroll code.
 However, this function has no obvious purpose.
 The complexity of the scroll code is well known.
 The realization of these functions is realized through CC101 module <br>

-There are also low-frequency card simulation, blasting, card writing functions through the EM module <br>
+There are also low-frequency card simulation, blasting, card writing functions th